akuritsyn/kaggle-pneumothorax/README.md

 - 512x512, initialize by previous 512x512 model weights, trained for 16 epochs, batch_size=4, grad_accum=4, init_lr=3e-5

 (2) Pytorch model was progressively trained from the 512x512 image size to the 1024x1024 image size.
-- 512x512, trained from "imagenet" weights
+- 512x512, trained from the "imagenet" weights
     ```
     num_epochs = 50
     accumulation_steps = 2